frankc60/jStrip/README.md

 ```

 jStrip returns an **object**, with four properties:

-* data: the results from your jquery selector.
+* data:\tthe results from your jquery selector.
-* timed: milliseconds taken for uri retrieval.
+* timed:\tmilliseconds taken for uri retrieval.
-* uri: the uri of the page.
+* uri:\tthe uri of the page.
-* jquery: the jquery executed on the uri.
+* jquery:\tthe jquery executed on the uri.

 for example: